 A cool-toned version of tiger's eye hair with smokey blonde highlights gives a fresh take on the look.
 Whether you choose this over more traditional warm highlights will likely depend on your complexion.
 "Deep bronzes and honey gold pairs well with warm undertones," says Tuttle, while "cool undertones are better suited with icy, neutral hues."

-Tiger's eye hair can be a higher-contrast, as seen on actor Logan Browning's elegant black and gold style.
+Tiger's eye hair can be a higher-contrast, as seen on actress Logan Browning's elegant black and gold style.
 To stretch the life of your color, Tuttle recommends "using a shampoo for color treated hair, while making sure to not shampoo your hair too often."
-He also suggests using hydrating conditioner "both after shampoo, & leave-in" to keep strands healthy.
+The brand Overtone has color-specific formulas.
+Tuttle also suggests using hydrating conditioner "both after shampoo, & leave-in" to keep strands healthy.